Ferdinand II, Holy Roman Emperor: Brothers' Quarrel and Turkish War

 Ferdinand married his cousin, Maria Anna of Bavaria, in Graz on 23 April 1600.
-Their marriage improved the relationship between the Habsburgs and the Wittelsbachs, which had deteriorated because of the appointment of Ferdinand's brother Leopold V to the Bishopric of Passau.
+Their marriage improved the relationship between the Habsburgs and the Wittelsbachs, which had deteriorated because of the appointment of Ferdinand's brother Leopold V, Archduke of Austria to the Bishopric of Passau.
 Around the same time, the relationship between Rudolph II and his brother, Matthias, deteriorated.
 Fearing that the Protestant prince-electors could take advantage of his childless brother's death to elect a Protestant emperor, Matthias wanted to convince Rudolph II to name him as his successor.
 Matthias discussed the issue with his younger brother, Maximilian, and with Ferdinand at a secret meeting in Schottwien in October 1600.
 They agreed to jointly approach the emperor, but the superstitious and melancholic Rudolph flatly refused to talk about his succession.